macagr/alpine-noroot-containertools/README.md

-Alpine Container Tools Docker Image
+Ubuntu Container Tools - No Root Docker Image
 --

-I had a need for an image with some container tools in it which doesn't run as root.
-So this is it :)

-Based on alpine to keep the image nice and small.
+This is an image based on the alpine-noroot-containertools from Raesene.
+It is a fork where I have based myself on Ubuntu to add a few more tools that I needed to work.
+In particular the OpenShift Client tools.
+I have also added a few tools and all the versions of kubectl that I could.

 Tools installed